The COVID-19 pandemic is evolving each day, please check back for updates!

 Update as of Wednesday, April 15, 2020, at 12 p.m.

-Our Learning Center will remain closed and Family Services, Housing, and Administration will continue to operate on a remote basis.
+Our Learning Center will remain closed and our Family Services, Housing, and administrative teams will continue to operate on a remote basis.
 We will remain in this operational status until at least May 1, 2020.
 Our Crisis Management Team will meet again on April 29 to assess guidance from the authorities and determine whether to extend the current operational status further.
 Please check back here on the afternoon of April 30 for additional information.

 Continued Closure and Remote Work

 Update as of Wednesday, April 1, 2020, at 3 p.m.

 As you can imagine, decision-making right now is incredibly complicated for us.
 Our focus must include many things at one time: Helping slow the spread of the COVID19 virus, continuing to serve our families, and taking care of our staff.
 We continue to seek balance among these areas.